Students

 On this page you will find everything you need to know about studying for a Master's degree in Social Sciences.

-Qualification objectives of the degree program - start of studies from 2023
+Qualification objectives of the degree programme (PO 3)

 The in-depth study of one of the three social science pillars Sociology, Political Science and Communication Science as well as the interdisciplinary specialization area Society, Environment and Technology in Transition provides graduates with a broad scientific understanding of social and political structures and processes in Germany and in international contexts, which is supplemented by interdisciplinary skills in the subject areas of society, environment and technology.

-Structure of the Master's degree program in Social Sciences (PO 2023)
+Structure of the Master's degree programme in Social Sciences (PO 2023)

-The degree program can be studied full-time or part-time and is divided into three areas: The subject specialization in social sciences, the inter- and transdisciplinary research practice and the interdisciplinary specialization.
+The degree programme can be studied full-time or part-time and is divided into three areas: The subject specialization in social sciences, the inter- and transdisciplinary research practice and the interdisciplinary specialization.

 A total of 36 CP are acquired in the specialization in Social Sciences.
 Of these, 18 CP are allocated to the two compulsory modules, and a further 18 CP are allocated to the chosen specialization (Political Science, Sociology or Communication Studies).
 In the chosen specialization, two core modules must be completed, each with two related courses amounting to a total of 18 CP.